rust-lang/reference/src/const_eval.md

 r[const-eval.const-expr.borrows]
-* All forms of [borrow]s, including raw borrows, with one limitation: mutable borrows and shared borrows to values with interior mutability are only allowed to refer to *transient* places or to *static* places.
-A place is *transient* if its lifetime is strictly contained inside the current [const context].
+* All forms of [borrow]s, including raw borrows, with one limitation: mutable borrows and shared borrows to values with interior mutability are only allowed to refer to *transient* places, to *indirect* places, or to *static* places.
+  A place is *transient* if it is based on a local variable whose lifetime is strictly contained inside the current [const context].
+  A place is *indirect* if it is based on a [dereference expression][dereference operator].
-  A place is *static* if it is a `static` item or a [promoted expression].
+  A place is *static* if it is based on a `static` item or a [promoted expression].

 r[const-eval.const-expr.deref]
 * The [dereference operator] except for raw pointers.